lytics/flo/SPEC.md

 The MapRed process will need sub-processes to perform the reducing since the reducing actually represents a "ring" or "disjoint key space" that must be independent of the pod count.

+### TODO

+1.
+Use just one Event message type, currently there is 'Event' and 'KeyedEvent' which have almost the same fields.
+It might be possible to merge into just one type that works for both cases.